Sanyashi Raja

-Sanyashi Raja was an Indian Bengali television period drama series which aired on Bengali Entertainment Channel Star Jalsha and streams on the digital platform Hotstar.
-It premiered on 11 September 2017 (replacing the show Potol Kumar Gaanwala; and was telecasted daily.
-The serial had been produced by Magic Moments Motion Pictures of Saibal Banerjee and Leena Ganguly.
-The show starred Adrija Roy and Saheb Chatterjee in lead roles, (who were also shown as couples in Potol Kumar Gaanwala) and veteran actresses like Madhabi Mukherjee and Sabitri Chatterjee in prominent supporting roles.The show ended on 15 July 2018, after airing 306 episodes.
+Sanyashi Raja was an Indian Bengali television period drama series which aired on Star Jalsha and streams digitally on JioHotstar.
+It premiered on 11 September 2017, replacing Potol Kumar Gaanwala and produced by Magic Moments Motion Pictures.
+The show starred Adrija Roy and Saheb Chatterjee in lead roles and veteran actresses Madhabi Mukherjee and Sabitri Chatterjee in prominent roles.
+The show ended on 15 July 2018, after airing 306 episodes.

 Premise

 Set in the pre-independence era, young Bimboboti marries Raja Ronendro.
 When he returns after being missing for a long time, Bimboboti struggles to fight the royal enemies while bringing some revolutionary changes in the household.